evanb2/Assessment3/README.txt

 Hair Salon Program

-Allows to add Stylists and list of clients for that Stylist into the database.
+Allows user to add Stylists and list of clients for that Stylist into the database.
+Allows for Editing Stylist's name, deleting Stylists.

 To CREATE DATABASE:
 In psql type: